 Making Dollars and Sense of Intergenerational Living

-Senior living industry leaders agree that designing communities that enable and promote intergenerational connections is a priority for Baby Boomers, Generation Jonesers, and Gen Xers.
-Seniors seek new approaches that create engagement and integrated community living that break down ageism and supports socialization and a focus on health and wellness.
+Senior living industry leaders agree that designing communities that enable and promote intergenerational connections is a priority for Baby Boomers and Gen Xers.
+Seniors are embracing new approaches that create engagement and integrated community living, breaking down ageism while supporting socialization, health, and wellness.

-Late last month, Pi’s Greg Hunteman, AIA, and other members of the Center for Health Design Intergenerational Task Force talked about Making Dollars and Sense of Intergenerational Living: Building the Business Case for Age-Inclusive Environments in a webinar.
+Pi’s Greg Hunteman, AIA, and other members of the Intergenerational Task Force talked about Making Dollars and Sense of Intergenerational Living: Building the Business Case for Age-Inclusive Environments in a webinar.

 Hunteman observed, “An active lifestyle and healthy eating, as well as technology and connectivity, are essential.
 These elements are the backbone for future growth and keys to meaningful living for seniors and others.
 We must continue to create flexible spaces within our communities that promote intergenerational living.”